 As far as we’ve seen, FWD, Hong Leong Assurance and Budget Direct are few of the major insurance companies in Singapore that will reimburse you for cancellations due to travel warnings from the government.

 In contrast, many other insurers will specify that their trip cancellation benefit is “only claimable upon the occurrence” of certain insured events.
 This means that the natural disaster should actually occur before you can safely cancel your travel bookings and claim reimbursement from your insurance policy and that cancellations due to travel warnings don’t qualify for reimbursement.

 Value of travel insurance

-To be sure, travel insurance isn’t a must purchase for all travelers.
-Not only that, most travelers will rightfully feel that they don’t benefit from buying a travel insurance policy.
+To be sure, travel insurance isn’t a must purchase for all travellers.
+Not only that, most travellers will rightfully feel that they don’t benefit from buying a travel insurance policy.
 Afterall, even mishandled bags, one of the most common travel inconveniences, only occur 6.96 times per 1,000 passengers, representing a probability of about 0.7%.

 However, it’s times like these that the value of travel insurance really becomes apparent.
 Random, unexpected events like a volcano eruption can occur and significantly alter your travel plans.